neuropsychology/NeuroKit/studies/complexity_structure/README.md

 particular the latent dimension that it maximally relates to (see **Figure 3**).

-This first factor is the closest to the largest amount of indices, and is positively loaded by indices that are sensitive to the deviation of consecutive differences (e.g., *ShanEn - D*, *NLDFD*, *PFD - D*).
+The first extracted factor is the closest to the largest amount of indices, and is positively loaded by indices that are sensitive to the deviation of consecutive differences (e.g., *ShanEn - D*, *NLDFD*, *PFD - D*).
 In line with this, this factor was negatively loaded by indices related to Detrended Fluctuation Analysis (DFA), which tends to index the presence of long-term correlations.
 As such, this latent factor might encapsulate the predominance of short-term vs. long-term unpredictability.
 The second factor was strongly loaded by signal *length* and *SD*, and thus might not capture features of complexity *per se*.
 Indices with the most relation to it were indices known to be sensitive to signal length, such as *ApEn*.
 The third factor included multiscale indices, such as *MSWPEn*.
 The fourth factor was loaded by permutation entropy indices, such as *WPEn*.
 The fifth and the sixth factors were loaded by indices grouped by the signal symbolization method used (by a tolerance level *r*, or by the number of bins for the fifth and the sixth factors, respectively).
 The seventh factor was loaded positively by the amount of noise, and negatively by multifractal indices such as *MFDFA - Increment*, suggesting a sensitivity to regularity.
 Finally, as a manipulation check for our factorization method, the random vector did not load unto any factors.

 ### Hierarchical Clustering and Connectivity Network